KevinMKang/CSC309-A1/README.md

  - Web page style - 10%
  - Polish and extra feature(s) - 15%

-Clean, polished code will receive a higher mark that mostly working fancy features.
+Clean, polished code will receive a higher mark than mostly working fancy features.

 ## Code Specification
 **Your code will be partially autograded**